-Join Vince Kotchian for an in-depth discussion in this video Applying translation, part of Everyday Math Fundamentals.
+Join Vince Kotchian for an in-depth discussion in this video Applying translation, part of Learning Everyday Math.

 - [Voiceover] So in this movie, I'm going to go…into a couple of examples of real life opportunities…for translation to figure out math problems.…So let's say last year…I weighed 205 pounds.…And this year I weigh 185 pounds.…And I want it to figure out my current weight…is what percent less than my weight last year.…So, what percent did I lose basically?…Notice I just used the phrase "what percent less than".…